We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $

-The difference between this book and the others the renowned authors have written, is the focus on the positive side of ADHD; specifically the strengths that those with ADHD have.
+The difference between this book and those from other renowned authors is the focus on the positive side of ADHD — specifically the strengths that those with ADHD have.
 The book offers strategies and lifestyle hacks that those with ADHD can use to harness their strengths and minimize the negative effects of ADHD.

 Readers appreciated the thorough explanations and fresh perspectives.
 Many reviews suggest this is a great read for those who want to better understand someone with ADHD, with one reviewer saying they “highly recommend it for everyone — if you work or live with someone with ADHD or have a child with it, and especially if you have it yourself.”